jdlehman/jdlehman.github.io/_posts/2014-07-28-has_one-vs-belongs_to.md

 ---
 layout: post
-title: Database Associations: "Has One" vs "Belongs To"
+title: Database Associations- "Has One" vs "Belongs To"
 tags: rails database
 ---